How to Keep a Website Secure?

 Website Updation

-If you are using WordPress, Joomla, or any other website platform, and it is not already using the stable, current version, take a minute to update your website.
-Why?
-Because out-of-date software is the leading cause of infections.
-This includes your CMS version, plugins, themes, and any other extension type.
+If you’re utilizing WordPress, Joomla, or another website platform and it isn’t running the latest stable version, please take a moment to update your site.
+Why is this important?
+Because outdated software is the primary reason for infections.
+This applies to your CMS version, plugins, themes, and any other type of extension.

 Changing Passwords